 Serratus Anterior & Helpers, Part 1

 Why should we care?
 Because poor shoulder mechanics could very well lead to neck, hand, wrist, and—obviously—shoulder pain.
 To be clear, I am writing this not as an anatomist or therapist, because I am neither.
-I am writing as a longtime yoga practitioner who’s had many injuries (all of the ones I just mentioned and more), a few of which resulted from faulty shoulder alignment.
+I am writing as a longtime yoga practitioner who’s had many injuries (including all of the ones I just mentioned), many of which resulted from faulty shoulder alignment.

 I’ll let this excellent three-minute video explain the basic mechanics of how the shoulder girdle moves.
 You’ll see that the serratus anterior muscles protract (this means they spread away from the spine and outwardly rotate) to stabilize the shoulder blades (or scapulae), like in ekam, while the rhomboids retract the shoulder blades, like in upward-facing dog, triangle, dandasana, and boat pose.
 They work together in opposition.